Back to Blog

 Yet 30% of small business B2B websites still have no CTA on their homepage at all.

 What your heatmap shows: Hot clicks on secondary navigation, footer links, or random page elements—but minimal interaction with your actual conversion button because users never find it.
+If you need the broader category view beyond heatmaps, pair this pattern with our guide to website usability testing and our breakdown of automated website testing.

 The conversion impact: CTAs placed above the fold perform 304% better than those below the fold according to recent CTA research.
 That's not a marginal gain.
 That's the difference between a conversion rate that sustains your business and one that kills it.